-- If that didn't help, then the problem is caused by a documented bug with proxy authentication in Microsoft .NET 2.0.
+- (Does not apply to recent WL versions from 6.4 and higher.)
+If that didn't help, then the problem is caused by a documented bug with proxy authentication in Microsoft .NET 2.0.
 It has been patched but the patch is actually in the .NET 3.5 installation.
 Please install the following .NET 3.5 patch from Microsoft to fix the problem Microsoft .NET Framework 3.5 Service Pack 1

 - One more workaround to try:

 - Download this Zip file containing patched version of the WealthLabDev.exe.config file.